manuelinfosec/api.magna-eth/README.md

 ```bash
 docker-compose up
 ```
+A GitHub Action workflow was created to demonstrate the one-click setup, find it in the [Actions](https://github.com/manuelinfosec/api.magna-eth/actions) tab.

 This command will start both the Node.js application and a PostgreSQL database.
 The server will be available at `http://localhost:3000`.

 > **Note:** Environment variables are provided in plaintext for ease of execution in a development or test environment.
 This approach is not recommended for production environments.
 In production, copy the `env.example` template to `.env` and update its variables.

 ## API Documentation

+For the API endpoints, a Postman collection is available in the [`postman`](/postman/) directory of this project.
+This collection includes all the necessary endpoints for testing user registration and authentication.

 ### User Authentication